Army vs. UMass NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- These two squads surrender a combined 68.2 points per game, 12.2 more than this contest's over/under.
+- This contest's over/under is 11.7 points lower than the 68.2 these two squads combine to give up per game in 2021.

-- The average total in Black Knights games this season is 48.3, 7.7 points fewer than Saturday's total of 56 .
+- The Black Knights and their opponents score an average of 48.3 points per game, 8.2 fewer than Saturday's total.

-- The 57.8 PPG average total in Minutemen games this season is 1.8 points more than this game's over/under.
+- The 56.5-point over/under for this game is 1.3 points below the 57.8 points per game average total in Minutemen games this season.

 Army Stats and Trends